Jhesker/hello-world/README.md

 # hello-world
-First attempt in a long time.
-This is the beginning or expanding my programing horizons.
-Hello my name is jake and I am going to school for programing but just begging so my knowledge is limitied, and what I do know is a bit rusty.
-We will see how this goes.
+My name is Jake and I am always working to further my knowledge and advance my skill levels.
+I enjoy programming very much and seek to become the best that I possibly can.
+I am hoping to use this to ensure I am always growing and learning as much as possible.